 I’ve had social media interactions turn into guest blog posting opportunities and applications for print magazine work.
 You can too.

 On your next pitch to a new client, include links to your professional social media network accounts.
-Include your Klout score.
+Include a mention of your social media reach.
 After explaining your writing qualifications, note that you love to market your work and create brand awareness for the client.
 Your application will move to the top of the pile.

 Think about it.
 There are a lot of excellent wordsmiths out there.
 With so many people vying for the same gigs, it can be hard to stand out in the crowd.
 So, make that extra effort.
 Talk up your social media prowess.
-Use your Klout score to your advantage.
+Use your social media presence to your advantage.

 Never miss a post from Web Writing Advice.
 Get email updates once a week by subscribing HERE.
 As a thank you, I’ll send you my free e-book, 18 Ways to Increase Online Writing Productivity and Earnings.